chipzx92/DataEngineeringI320/docs/exercises/card_exercise/index.md

 # Task Four
 - Each row of four students will be a team.
 Working together, do the following:
 - Use four yellow post-it notes and write the name of a different item on each one (ie "Mug", "Pen")
 - Use another four yellow post-it notes to write down each of the adjectives.
-You should have Red written on one Pink post-it, and Green on another.
+You should have Red written on one yellow post-it, and Green on another.
 - Use the green string to link the post-its to describe the items.
     - e.g., the "Green" post-it should be linked to the "Vase" card and to the "Highlighter" card.